polypoly/Cas9/README.md

 ## SeqAlign2
 ### Shiny app for multiple sequence alignment using the msa package from Bioconductor.

-You have to run the Shiny app through your default web browser (e.g. Chrome, Safari...).
-Do NOT use the RStudio browser.
+You have to run the Shiny app through your default web browser (e.g. Chrome, Safari..., see the Trick below if your RStudio does not run this app in web browser).
+Do NOT use the RStudio pop up window.

 This shiny app requires the following libraries: shiny, Biostrings, msa, dplyr